-Tyler Rodriguez he said 3 minutes isn't long enough to say what he wants to say.
+Tyler Rodriguez said three minutes isn't long enough to say what he wants to say.
 He said he was raised out there.
 His grandfather built houses out there.
 He said his grandfather would be upset about this.
 We need the levee to be built.
 We don't need this development.